opeterschmidt/dengue/README.md

 # dengue
-Predicting cases of dengue fever
+Predicting cases of dengue fever based on environmental factors.